DMacMakes/dmacdocs/content/en/torrens/acr103/assessments/index.md

 Supply the following for your finished, textured character.
 1. Your final 3D Coat working file.
+3. Your final Maya working scene
-2. Screenshots of your finished character in 3D Coat
+3. Screenshots of your finished character in 3D Coat
    - Must be in **unlit** mode, press **`2`** on the keyboard.
 This turns off the realtime light.
    - Take screenshots from at least 4 angles
    - For each angle you choose, take 2 screenshots of the character: